Hurst Performance: History

+In 1987, the Hurst operations were sold by Sunbeam and became part of the Mr. Gasket Company.

+In 2007, B&M Racing and Performance Products bought the Hurst brand.

+A subsidiary, called Hurst Performance Vehicles, was established in 2008 to create new renditions of Hurst vehicles that included the Hurst Challenger, Hurst Viper, and the Hurst Camaro.

 Products

-Hurst produced aftermarket replacement manual transmission shifters and other automobile performance enhancing parts.
+Hurst produced aftermarket replacement manual transmission shifters and other automobile performance-enhancing parts.

-Hurst was also an Original Equipment Manufacturer (OEM) supplier for automakers and provided services or components for numerous muscle car models by American Motors (AMC), Ford, Chrysler, and General Motors.
-Their products were included as standard equipment in AMC's The Machine (also known as the Rebel Machine), AMC AMXs and Javelins, Chevrolet Camaros, Pontiac Firebirds, Pontiac GTOs and Oldsmobile 442s, Boss Mustang 302 and the Boss 429, as well as Dodge Chargers, Plymouth Barracudas, and Plymouth Superbirds, among others.
+Hurst was also an original equipment manufacturer (OEM) for automakers, providing services and components for numerous muscle car models made by AMC, Ford, Chrysler, and GM.
+Their products were included as standard equipment in specialty models such as AMC's The Machine (also known as the Rebel Machine), and in optional performance versions of AMC AMXs and Javelins, Chevrolet Camaros, Pontiac Firebirds, Pontiac GTOs and Oldsmobile 442s, Boss Mustang 302 and the Boss 429, as well as Dodge Chargers, Plymouth Barracudas, and Plymouth Superbirds, among others.

-Specialty automobile models produced in cooperation with automakers that incorporated the Hurst logo or name, included:
+Specialty automobile models produced in cooperation with automakers that incorporated the Hurst logo or name included: